Tom Brady Quizzed on Trump’s Desire for Him to Date Ivanka: ‘That Was a Long Time Ago’

 Stern pressed Brady further, claiming Trump wanted him to “bang Ivanka and form a relationship” or a “power dynasty.”

-“You know that, you know I’m not making that up,” Stern continues, as Brady continued to laugh awkwardly.
+“You know that.
+You know I’m not making that up,” Stern continued, as Brady continued to laugh awkwardly.

-“He never suggested that to me... look it all worked out for me anyway, I married the woman of my dreams,” the NFL star said, referring to his supermodel wife Gisele Bündchen.
-“I think I married the most amazing woman, so I have no regret.”
+“He never suggested that to me... look it all worked out for me anyway, I married the woman of my dreams,” the NFL star said, referring to his supermodel wife, Gisele Bündchen.
+“I think I married the most amazing woman, so I have no regrets.”

 Brady also reportedly said he declined an invitation from Trump to speak at the 2016 Republican National Convention, stating that his “political support is totally different from the support of a friend.”